-1. Right-click in the Clips pane in the track you want to automate.

-2. If you want to create an envelope to control volume, pan, chorus, reverb, or automated mute, choose Envelopes-Create Track Envelope and choose one of those items from the menu.
+- Right-click in the Clips pane in the track you want to automate.
+The Clips pane popup menu appears. - If you want to create an envelope to control volume, pan, chorus, reverb, or automated mute, choose Envelopes-Create Track Envelope and choose one of those items from the menu.